AlessandroZ/LaZagne/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/10668373/43320585-3e34c124-91a9-11e8-9ebc-d8eabafd8ac5.png" alt="The LaZagne project"></p>

 This project has been added to [pupy](https://github.com/n1nj4sec/pupy/) as a post-exploitation module.
 Python code will be interpreted in memory without touching the disk and it works on Windows and Linux host.
-The last Linux release is not up to date so I recommend using pupy to use it.

 Standalones
 ----